anthonygc/Jab-Reality/README.md

-# JabVR: Gamified VR Boxing
+# JabVirtualReality: A Gamified Virtual Reality Boxing Experience using the Unity game engine

 ### Immersive and Entertaining Exercise

 - Gamified virtual reality boxing which allows you to track your health goals.
-- Multiplayer experience and in game incentive based on performance.
+- Hand tracking enabled for increased immersion
-- Hand tracking enabled which increases immersion
+- Possible Haptic Glove integreation?